kaiwenx99/LinuxAssign1/README.md

 > Explanation of this command:

-- `nvim`: Launch text editor Neovim.
+- `nvim`: Launch the Neovim text editor.
 - `user-data.yaml`: The name of the file you want to open and create.

-Once you enter Neovim, press `i` on you keyboard to enter insert mode.
+Once inside Neovim, press `i` on you keyboard to enter insert mode.

 Copy and paste the following YAML configuration into Neovim: